Fredobumma/fe-take-home-assesment/README.md

 - Resolves TypeScript errors when importing `.vue` files
 - Provides proper type definitions for Vue components

-### Incorrect Json format (`data/battery.json`)
-- A json object should be an object with key-value pairs but rather it's an object of objects.
-- Changing from an object "{}" to an array of objects start "[]" resolves the error.

 ### Load env from vite (`vite.config.ts`)
 - Import the "loadEnv" method from vite to properly load the env.
 - Resolves the process.env.APP_BASE_PATH used in createWebHistory and in env.ts config when validating with zod.

+### Incorrect Json format (`data/battery.json`)
+- A json object should be an object with key-value pairs but rather it's an object of objects.
+- Added a key "data" which is an an array "[]" of objects resolves the error.

 ## Setup
 1. Create a `.env` file in the project root with: